 - LeafGuard is not nailed, screwed, or glued to your roof.
 It will not void your roof warranty.

-The LeafGuard® gutter guard system protects due to liquid adhesion.
+The LeafGuard gutter guard system protects by to liquid adhesion.
 Liquid adhesion is a simple but powerful principle: water adheres to a surface and is pulled downward by the force of gravity.
 That “pull” corrals the water gently into the seamless gutter system, rather than allowing it to escape over the edge.
-Additionally, LeafGuard gutters are formed seamlessly from a single piece of aluminum, 20% thicker than the industry standard, and are fit to the exact specifications of your home.
-With LeafGuard, quality, and durability are built-in to withstand the harshest of conditions.
+Additionally, LeafGuard gutters are formed seamlessly from a single piece of aluminum, 20% thicker than the industry standard and are fit to the exact specifications of your home.
+With LeafGuard, quality and durability are built-in to withstand the harshest of conditions.
 In fact, LeafGuard is able to handle 32 inches of rain per hour, over three times the record rainfall ever recorded by the US Weather Bureau.
-Best of yet, LeafGuard is guaranteed to never clog, so you can say goodbye to climbing your ladders ever again to clean your gutters.
-Learn more about how the LeafGuard gutter guard system works.
+Best of all, LeafGuard is guaranteed to never clog, so you can say goodbye to climbing your ladders ever again to clean your gutters.

 When shopping for gutter guards, be on the lookout for a common tactic used by other companies…